-The university has a range of innovative degrees related to sport, leisure and tourism which are particularly suited to our local natural environment.
+UHI has a range of innovative degrees related to sport, leisure and tourism which are particularly suited to the Highlands and Islands local natural environment.

 "I travelled up to Fort William every year to watch the UCI Mountain Bike World Cup and ride bikes at the weekends.
 Once I found out that there was an Adventure Tourism Management degree I moved to study at the West Highland College UHI campus and simultaneously started up my own freelance mountain bike guide business…The area surrounding the college was the main driving factor for me if I am honest, it was a bonus that I could gain an honours degree while living here."